jamesohortle/japanese-utilities/README.md

 ## Further work

-- Refine the fuzzy matching algorithm to actually be good and not be bad.
+- Refine the fuzzy matching algorithm.
 - Ensure that we are indeed scraping all Japanese works from LibriVox.
 - Find all Japanese works in the public domain available on Aozora Bunko and scrape and normalize them as well.